andre-d/organic/README.md

 **.list**: Resumes assembly after .nolist

+**.longform**: Forces Organic to use long-form literals from that point forward.

 **.macro \[name](\[parameters])**: Begins a macro definition with the given name and parameters.
 The parameters are optional, and parenthesis may be omitted for parameter-less macros.

 **.nolist**: Stops assembly until .list